ALPINE TOWER

 Learn the techniques, tips, and the fine art of becoming a true BBQ Maestro!
 Scott Regal, The BBQ Maestro himself will cover the entire smoking process from prep to completion, highlighting common pitfalls to avoid, and which smokers provide the best results.
 Learn how to utilize different types of smokers, woods & charcoals to prepare the most mouth-watering fare at home.

-In addition to sharing tricks and tips, he will teach how to grill and smoke your own award-winning BBQ at home including beef ribs, pastrami, turkey wings and smoked chicken salad.
+In addition to sharing tricks and tips, Scott will teach how to grill and smoke your own award-winning BBQ at home including beef sausage, pastrami, smoked Italian mini subs and smoked Chex mix.
 Samplings of these grilled specialties will be part of the session.
-Plus, every camper will have a takeaway bag of smoked Chex mix.

 HOOSIERS: ORIGINAL CUT

 Every good Indiana resident and sports fan has seen it.
-Hoosiers is a 1986 American sports film written by Angelo Pizzo.
+“Hoosiers” is a 1986 American sports film written by Angelo Pizzo.
 It tells the story of a small-town Indiana high school basketball team that wins the state championship.
-Now listen to the behind-the-scenes stories of this classic from the screenwriter himself and see 30 minutes of uncut footage.
+Listen to the behind-the-scenes stories of this classic from the screenwriter himself and enjoy 30 minutes of uncut footage.

 HORSESHOES

 Learn how to play a simple, fun variation of this game that dates back to before the Roman Empire.
-Campers will be taught pitching technique and how to be competitive against anyone.
+Campers will be taught pitching technique and how to be competitive.
 All participating campers will be automatically entered into the Camp Tournament.
 Continuous results will be posted at the Horseshoe courts located near the dining hall.

-The courts will be open all day besides the regular session times.
+The courts will be open all day on Wednesday and Thursday in addition to the regular session times.
 Stop by at any time (sessions, between sessions, etc.) and “pitch a game!”
 Campers can record as many games as they want and keep the best game for the Camp Tournament.
-You can also bring a friend and enter the doubles tournament.

 INDIANAPOLIS ZOO: MEET THE ANIMALS

 You think your work is a zoo?
-Bill Street, Senior Vice President of the Indianapolis Zoo will be on hand to introduce you to some of his zoo friends, tell behind the scenes stories, share the future of your zoo, and give you a never been heard insight into what it takes to care for all the animals at our zoo.
-Best of all, come nose to nose and get your picture taken with a sloth and other animal ambassadors.
+Bill Street, Senior Vice President of the Indianapolis Zoo will be on hand to introduce you to some of his zoo friends, tell behind the scenes stories, share the future of your zoo, and give you insight into what it takes to care for all the animals at our zoo.
+Best of all, come nose-to-nose and get your picture taken with a sloth and other animal ambassadors.

 Street is a board member of the North American Association for Environmental Education and is currently launching the Global Center for Species Survival, a partnership between the Zoo and the International Union for the Conservation of Nature Species Survival Commission.
 Before coming to Indianapolis in 2019, he served as Corporate Curator for SeaWorld Parks and Entertainment and Executive Director of the SeaWorld & Busch Gardens Conservation Fund.